 In parts of East Pakistan, the refugee flow into India has been reduced to a mere trickle.

-In parts of East Pakistan, the refugee flow into India has been reduced to a mere trickle.
+Background: In parts of East Pakistan, the refugee flow into India has been reduced to a mere trickle.
 The refugees claim there are two primary reasons for the reduction; the heavy monsoon rains, and increased harassment by the Pakistan Army.

 The Ichhamati River, which forms part of the border, was crowded with boatloads of refugees until a week ago, but during the last three days (8-12 June) it has been almost deserted.